iterative/mlem.ai/content/docs/get-started/index.md

 - **[Deploying models](/doc/get-started/deploying)** shows how you can deploy your model with MLEM.

-More examples on how to use MLEM in different scenatios can be found in [Use Cases](/doc/use-cases) section
+More examples on how to use MLEM in different scenarios can be found in [Use Cases](/doc/use-cases) section